-Our research is aimed for exploring the field of nanophotonics and developing new methods of sensing methods for material science, chemistry and biology.
+Our research is aimed for exploring the field of nanophotonics and developing new methods of sensing methods for biology and material science.

 Our research interests include